How to work with Scotland Travel Bloggers

 What value does a travel blogger actually bring?

 Content A fairly obvious one.
-They will deliver high quality text and visual content for their own sites and platforms – and potentially client sites as well if this is agreed upon.
+They will deliver high quality text and visual content (photography, videography, even aerial imagery) for their own sites and platforms – and potentially client sites as well if this is agreed upon.
 This can help show businesses/destinations/activities in the strongest possible light.

 Search Everyone wants to do well with the search engines as that allows them to bring in highly relevant visitors to their websites.
 One of the key ways of doing this is to work with bloggers who can – at least in part – help to pass the value of their websites on to your own.
 Search Engine Optimisation is a hugely complex area that has many, many requirements in order to be done right.
 But a backlink from a top blogger’s website (NB not every website’s links are of equal value, making your choice of blogger essential here) can be a huge digital asset and the more valuable backlinks you receive from other websites, the higher your own chance of doing well on the search engines.